zoemeziere/Common_gardens_2024/README.md

 ---

-## 2. Scripts for data processing, analyses and visualisation
+## 2. Scripts: All R scripts used for data processing, analyses and visualisation

 **Scripts for data analyses and visualisation**